Cambodia: Former prime minister (1973) In Tam dies.

 São Tomé and Príncipe: A new government takes office with Tomé Vera Cruz as prime minister, Carlos Gustavo dos Anjos as foreign minister, and Maria Tebus as finance minister. Óscar Sousa remains as defense and interior minister.

-Iraq: The parliament reelects Jalal Talabani as president, with Tariq al-Hashimi and Adil Abdul Mahdi as vice presidents.
+Iraq: The parliament reelects Jalal Talabani as president, with Tariq al-Hashimi and Adel Abdul Mahdi as vice presidents.
 Talabani then nominates Jawad al-Maliki as prime minister (who on April 26 reverts to his original name Nuri al-Maliki).

 Samoa: The new cabinet list is released, including Niko Lee Hang as finance minister.